7 Proven Strategies to Increase Blog Traffic for Free In 2018

 It’s a way for you to drive traffic instantly to your new blog posts too.
 Just send your subscribers an email whenever you publish a new blog post.

 Darren Rowse of Problogger.com said he always get a traffic spike whenever he sends an email to his list about a new post.

 For most bloggers, their email list is their number #1 way to make money.

 If you are starting out and are on a tight budget, I would recommend registering with MailerLite.

 You’ll have full access to all the features for free and can send an unlimited number of emails per month if you have fewer than 1000 subscribers.

-8. Other Strategies to Increase Blog Traffic
+8. Other Tricks to Increase Blog Traffic

 Your own experience may differ though, so feel free to give them a try and see it for yourself.